 In support of our research and diversity priorities, our grantmaking approach focuses on funding projects that have the potential to “move the needle” in legal education.
 Measurement and evaluation are essential components for demonstrating the effectiveness and scalability of interventions and are key factors when deciding what grants we make.
-We operate five grant programs to fund research and projects related to legal education and our focus on access, affordability and value, namely: the Diversity Pipeline Research Grant program; the Research and Dissertation Fellows program; the Directed Grant program; the Bar Success Research Grant Program; and, the Unsolicited Grants program.
+We operate five grant programs to fund research and projects related to legal education and our focus on access, affordability and value, namely: the Diversity Pipeline Research Grant program; the Financial Education Research Grant Program; the Directed Grant program; and, the Bar Success Research Grant Program.
 These programs have awarded over six million dollars since their inception in 2014.

 The Directed Grant Program is a proactive approach to our grantmaking strategy.
 The program supports research and projects that are highly aligned with our most pressing research priorities and strategic goals.
 These projects tend to have the ability to leverage other funding sources in order to have the highest level of impact.
 Applications are allowed only by invitation through direct or targeted requests for proposals from a small group of organizations.

 The Diversity Pipeline Research Grant Program provides funding to programs and initiatives aimed at helping college students and/or college graduates from historically underrepresented groups successfully matriculate into law school and the legal profession.
 The central goal of the grant is to increase the knowledge base around effective methods for increasing the enrollment and success of law students from historically underrepresented racial and socioeconomic backgrounds.
 Accordingly, we seek to fund collaborative programs that provide participants with meaningful content and experiences as well as holistic support.
 Funded programs must engage in rigorous program evaluation, systematically measuring outcomes and identifying scalable best practices.